brendavarguez/clickhouse_tutorials/README.md

 ### ClickHouse Terraform

-In the `clickhouse_terraform` folder you'll find scripts required to integrate ClickHouse with Terraform and Kubernetes trough helm charts.
+In the `clickhouse_terraform` folder you'll find scripts required to integrate ClickHouse with Terraform and Kubernetes through helm charts.
 For more context feel free to read the original [medium post](https://medium.com/@brendavarguez21/deploying-clickhouse-on-a-kubernetes-cluster-using-terraform-d4e2234c27af)!